-- no instances of material irregularity, impropriety or funding non-compliance have been discovered to date. - During September 2023 we had a confirmed case of RAAC in one our Academies.
-We are in the process of arranging remedial works with the ESFA.
-No other material estate management or site security issues have been discovered to date.
+- no instances of material irregularity, impropriety or funding non-compliance have been discovered to date. - no instances of material estate management or site security issues have been discovered to date.

-If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.
+If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and the ESFA.